zencart/documentation/content/user/images/adding_multiple_images_to_a_product.md

 ---
-title: Additional Images - adding
+title: Image Filename conventions
-description: Images in Zen Cart - how to give a product multiple images
+description: how to give a product multiple images
 category: images
 weight: 30
 ---